-• Strategic investment in our international programs particularly in four "Impact Areas" - Economic Dignity, Empower the Local Church, Meet Needs in Humanitarian Crisis, and Organisational Capability.
+- Strategic investment in our international programs particularly in four "Impact Areas" Economic Dignity, Empower the Local Church, Meet Needs in Humanitarian Crisis, and Organisational Capability. - Create advocacy initiatives to create awareness of systemic issues that cause poverty and injustice, and mobilise supporters to campaign for change. - Investment in organisational development through the introduction and continuous improvement of systems, processes, and people.